 3. Basic cookware set

 This one is cheating a little bit, because we actually never registered for cookware.
-Someone gave us a 12-piece set of Wolfgang Puck’s Café Collection cookware as a wedding present before we could pick out anything else, and that was just fine by us at the time.
+Someone gave us a set of Wolfgang Puck cookware as a wedding present before we could pick out anything else, and that was just fine by us at the time.
 (Remember, we weren’t avid cooks yet, and so didn’t have any “ideal” in mind.)
-But here we are, 10 years later, and we still use those pots and pans, supplemented now by a few All-Clad, Lodge, and de Buyer pieces.
+But here we are, all these years later, and we still use those pots and pans, supplemented now by a few All-Clad, Lodge, and de Buyer pieces.

 They might not be the fanciest pots and pans, but they’ve done a good job, and I’m grateful for all the meals we’ve gotten out of them.